MecatronicaUncu/Red-Social-Asociacion/README.md

 ```
 Then, run the server using the commands from the section
 [Running the server](#running-the-server).
+`grunt watch` may be used instead of `grunt express` to trigger
+automatic builds when files are modified.

 Multiple shells may be executed in the same container.
 ```